Akash4200AP/Akash4200AP/README.md

 👋 Hi, I'm Akash Pattil

-🚀 Quality-Driven QA Professional with 6+ years of experience in Manual, API, and Database Testing across Payments, E-commerce and Telecom domains.
+🚀 A technical enthusiast with 6+ years of experience in Payments, E-Commerce, and Telecom domains,aiming to attain a challenging position in Quality Engineering

 💡 About Me: